shashankrnr32/KannadaTTS-Application/README.md

 	- Testing on Windows Subsystem for Linux (Ubuntu 18.04)

 	Application
-	- User Interface (Main, About, Table and Analysis Window)
+	- Complete User Interface (Main, About, Table and Analysis Window)
 	- SQLite Database Implementation ( Synthesis and Translation)
 	- Media Player Integration
 	- Production Code and Documentation